 - Severe vision loss in the proliferative stage

-The cause of diabetic retinopathy is unknown, but it is believed that the retinas of diabetic patients release a chemical that induces the changes that are seen in the retina.
+The cause of diabetic retinopathy is unknown, but the retinas of diabetic patients are believed to release a chemical that induces the changes that are seen in the retina.
 Diabetic retinopathy occurs when the blood vessels inside the retina are damaged and leak.
 This causes a lack of oxygen in the retina, which causes the retina to release VEGF (vascular endothelial growth factor).
 This VEGF chemical causes new, fragile blood vessels to grow, which leak even more.
 In general, diabetic retinopathy is caused by poorly controlled diabetes, and occurs in those who have had diabetes for a long time.

 The Importance of Diagnosing Diabetic Retinopathy Early